khang06/OpenInputLagPatch/README.md

 ; Default: 1
 D3D9Ex = 1

-; Chooses the refresh rate used by the game
-; 0: Maximum refresh rate, 1: 60hz, 2: Largest multiple of 60 (60hz, 120hz, 240hz)
+; Chooses the refresh rate used by the game.
+Only works if D3D9Ex is enabled ; 0: Maximum refresh rate, 1: 60hz, 2: Largest multiple of 60 (60hz, 120hz, 240hz)
 ; Default: 2
 FullscreenRefreshRate = 2